fedeceri85/abrWaveAnalyser/README.md

 # abrWaveAnalyser
 Marcotti's lab ABR wave analysis GUI.
 The software can be used to semi-automatically label thresholds and waves (wave I-IV supported) of auditory brainstem responses (ABRs).

+## Updates
+### 12/2024
+- Added support for multiple-file analysis.
+This requires creating a csv file containing the following columns: Date, MouseID, Strain, Genotype, Group, Age, Filename and one column for each frequency, with the same name as the label in the ABR files (e.g., 12000,24000, etc..).
+The Filename can be either an absolute path, or relaitve to the location of the "master" csv file.

 ## Installation
 A python environment with the following libraries is required:
 -   `python 3.10`